HackSouth/hacksouth.github.io/_posts/2020-12-10 Is that you Hack South? Is this me?.md

 There is almost no limit to what we can achieve.
 It will not be easy.
 It will take time, capital and resources but education is the biggest key we have to saving our country and unlocking its vast talent.

 * MzanziPunk2077
 > There have been some crazy and great ideas throughout discussions this year.
 One thing we looked at is how feasible it would be to host a website that does not cost anyone data.
-We realized that many of the kids we would perhaps work with will not have a PC, but might have access to a smart phone.
+We realised that many of the kids we would perhaps work with will not have a PC, but might have access to a smart phone.
 The idea comes from how some Telcos in SA allow free browsing of websites like FB and Twitter, in low res, limited graphic versions.
 If we are able to host social media sites, what is to stop us hosting a website that has a similar partnership with the telcos?
 This would mean irrespective of whether a candidate has access to a PC or not, they can learn.

 There have also been ideas around minimum resource intensive computers (Like Linux based RasberryPi's) that could be set up for kids to learn.